pokui/nsrc-gns3/docs/os-installation/index.md

 # Operating system installation

 Install Ubuntu Linux 18.04, server edition.

-Ubuntu 16.04 *might* work with these instructions, but has not been tested, and some changes may be required (e.g.  network configuration).
-Earlier versions are unlikely to work and already end-of-life.
+Other versions including 20.04 have not been tested.

 Desktop edition will probably work, but since you are likely to be running "headless" with no keyboard and display attached, the GUI is unlikely to be